Battle of Oswestry

-The Battle of Oswestry took place during the First English Civil War on 22-23 June 1644 when Parliamentarians led by Lord Denbigh attacked and took control of the Royalist garrison in Oswestry, Shropshire.
+The Battle of Oswestry took place during the First English Civil War on 22–23 June 1644 when Parliamentarians led by Lord Denbigh attacked and took control of the Royalist garrison in Oswestry, Shropshire.

 Background

-In February 1644 the Royalist commander Prince Rupert moved to Wales to take up his new post of President of Wales.
+In February 1644, the Royalist commander Prince Rupert moved to Wales to take up his new post of President of Wales.
 In May of the year, however, he marched with his available forces to Lancashire, leaving Oswestry garrisoned by a small force under the command of Colonel Edward Lloyd.
 At that time, the Royalists of the Oswestry garrison were responsible for the control of Wales and the Marches.
 With the absence of Prince Rupert, the local Parliamentarians led by Lord Denbigh and Colonel Thomas Mytton decided in June 1644 to take control of the walled town and castle.

-The battle
+Battle

 The attack began at 14:00 hours on 22 June as the Parliamentarians had learned from spies that the garrison at that time was not fully defended as the Governor had taken some Parliamentary prisoners to Shrewsbury.
 The Parliamentarian cavalry was deployed in the rear to guard against relief attempts while 200 foot moved up to attack the town.
 In their initial attack, the Parliamentarians first captured the defended St Oswald's church which stood outside the town walls and then demolished the main gate of the town with cannon fire.
 The Royalist defenders withdrew to Oswestry Castle and the Parliamentarians occupied the town.
 The following morning the Royalist garrison was persuaded to surrender.
 Lord Denbigh then set off in pursuit of Prince Rupert, leaving Colonel Mytton to garrison the town.